Boating License

 Additionally, Boat-Ed offers a detailed breakdown of California boating laws and regulations.

-Get out on the water faster this season when you already have your safety education and card in hand!
 Sign up for your course through Boat-Ed, work through it at your pace, and take your exam – all online!

 Then, apply for your California Boater Card and enjoy the water this season.

 Originally published February 12, 2020.
-Content updated November 23, 2024.
+Content updated March 14, 2025.